pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 #### Case 1: Reducing by re-categorizing less representative values

-Keep all cases with at least certain % of representation in data.
+Keep all cases with at least certain percentage of representation in data.
 Let's say to rename those countries which have less than 1% of presence in data to `others`.

 ```r